Our Mission

 Meet income limits

-With household annual gross income at or below 200% of the federal poverty guideline.
+Household annual gross income at/below 200% of the current federal poverty guideline.

 Have household net assets under $10,000